TFAGaming/RealmProtection/README.md

 ### Why must every player claim one chunk away from any land?

 To prevent neighboring claims and maintain adequate space between them.
-This feature is integral to the plugin and cannot be disabled.
+This feature is built-in to the plugin and cannot be disabled.
 It ensures that players cannot bypass some natural flags by claiming land directly adjacent to another claimed chunk.

 ### What does it mean for each color particle around a land?